You’ve probably seen those amazing tomatoes at the grocery store and wondered if you could ever grow them at home. Absolutely!

 Planting Seedlings

 If you’re looking to get a head start on your garden, this is the best option.
-You will need to first purchase seedlings from a nursery or garden center.
+First, you will need to purchase seedlings from a nursery or garden center.

-Look for healthy tomato plant seedlings that have green leaves and a strong stem.
+Look for healthy tomato plant seedlings with green leaves and a sturdy stem.
 You can also prepare some at-home trays and sow the seeds in them.

-Tomatoes are fond of sunlight, so make sure you have a place in your garden where they can get plenty of it.
-Next, dig a hole deep enough for the root of the seedling and then fill it with soil.
+Tomatoes thrive in sunlight, so ensure you have a spot in your garden that receives ample sunlight.
+Next, dig a hole deep enough to accommodate the seedling’s roots, and then fill it with soil.

 Now it is time to train them to grow in the right direction.
-Tomatoes thrive when they are supported by a cage or trellis.
+Tomatoes thrive when they are supported by something like a cage or trellis.

 Hardening Off